PHI3003 : Phenomenology

 |Scheduled Learning And Teaching Activities||Lecture||20||1:00||20:00||N/A|

-|Scheduled Learning And Teaching Activities||Small group teaching||20||1:00||20:00||Seminars|
+|Scheduled Learning And Teaching Activities||Small group teaching||20||1:00||20:00||Tutorials|

-|Guided Independent Study||Independent study||1||100:00||100:00||Review lecture and other source material, prepare for small group teaching|
+|Guided Independent Study||Independent study||1||100:00||100:00||Review lecture material, prepare for small group teaching and assessment|

 The format of resits will be determined by the Board of Examiners